plone/training/export_code.rst

 Exercise 2
 ++++++++++

-Go to the ZMI and look at the definition of the new type in ``portal_types``.
+Go to the ZMI and and in ``portal_types`` look for the definition of the new ``Talk`` content type.
 Now deactivate *Implicitly addable?* and save.
-What happens?
+Go back to the site can you identify what this change has caused?
 And why is that useful?

 ..  admonition:: Solution
     :class: toggle